Healthy body image: Tips for guiding girls

 By Mayo Clinic Staff

-Girls often face significant pressure to be physically attractive.
-The quest for a perfect body can take a heavy toll, though.
-Find out what you can do to help your daughter develop and maintain a healthy body image.
+Girls often face significant pressure to look attractive.
+The quest for a perfect body or appearance can take a heavy toll, though.
+Find out what you can do to help your daughter develop and maintain a healthy body image and self-esteem.

 Causes of a negative body image

-Maintaining a healthy body image during adolescence is often difficult for girls.
+Maintaining a healthy body image during adolescence, a period of major physical and emotional changes, can be difficult.
 Factors that might harm a girl's body image include:

 - Natural weight gain and other changes caused by puberty